Macatools/macapype/docs/quick_install.rst

 Creating environment with all packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In case you have access to a conda environment, here is the procedure to initialize your own environnment (called "skullTo3d", but can be called the name you prefer):
+In case you have access to a conda environment, here is the procedure to initialize your own environnment (called "macapype", but can be called the name you prefer):

 .. code-block:: bash

     $ conda init bash
-    $ conda create -n skullTo3d_env python=3.7
+    $ conda create -n macapype_env python=3.10
-    $ conda activate skullTo3d_env
+    $ conda activate macapype_env

-Install skullTo3d package
+Install macapype package
 ########################

 from github